isabella232/www-project-top-10-card-game/index.md

 8. Game Grid - The initial prototype was designed with a more simple grid; however, this proved to be a bit boring for the gamer.
 The current game grid design reflects design aspects taken from the OWASP Top 10 publication and a layered attack vector that is segmented into five defense-in-depth activities that are summarized with the mnemonic OWASP.
 Consider ways to modify the game grid to enhance the learning experience.

 9. Card Designs - At a minimum, the TA deck's card backs should be a color different than the DC deck.
 A red TA deck and a Blue DC deck seem to augment a more realistic learning experience.
 Using cards with the same design pattern, made it easy to mix up the player cards.
-Consider ways to help the players not mix up their playing cards, such as different card back patterns or maybe plastic card jackets.
+Consider ways to help the players not mix up their playing cards, such as different card back patterns or maybe plastic card jackets .